IDoCodingStuffs/python-doodles/freeform-log.md

 ### 5 PM
 So the loss that was going down before I accidentally stopped that run?
 It is not dropping after starting again.
 I might have to random seed fish I guess.
 But at least now I know it is possible.

+### 6 PM
+What helped was chilling down the learning rates of the mid layer and backbone.
+I might also need to swap the scheduler for something else than cosine annealing though.